GiedriusS/TwitchNotifier/README.md

 # TwitchNotifier
-A simple python application that sits in the background and notifies you when some channel you follow comes up online or goes offline
+A simple python application that sits in the background and notifies you when some channel you follow comes up online or goes offline.

+Optionally it can only check for offline/online channels once and exit using options -n/--online or -f/--offline.

 Uses twitch v2 api.

 # Requirements